On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Introduction

-Here, we present the first general and scalable OTF-MLFF\cite{Jinnouchi2019-1, vandermause2020fly} framework capable of predicting polymer $T_g$ with ab initio fidelity across a broad chemical space, enabled by the capability implemented in the \textit{Vienna Ab-initio Simulation Package} (VASP)\cite{kresse1996efficient, kresse1996efficiency}.
+Here, we present the first general and scalable OTF-MLFF\cite{Jinnouchi2019-1, vandermause2020fly} framework capable of simulating polymer $T_g$ with ab initio fidelity across a broad chemical space, enabled by the capability implemented in the Vienna Ab-initio Simulation Package (VASP)\cite{kresse1996efficient, kresse1996efficiency}.
 We evaluate twelve polymers spanning aromatic, aliphatic, heteroatomic, and branched architectures.
-For each system, an MLFF is generated from a 200-ps NPT equilibration at elevated temperatures (600–800 K), using only $\sim$1000 quantum-sampled configurations.
+For each system, a MLFF is generated from a 200-ps NPT equilibration at elevated temperatures (600–800 K), using only $\sim$1000 quantum-sampled configurations.
 These MLFFs are then deployed to equilibrate large amorphous supercells containing several thousand atoms and to perform gradual cooling from the melt to cryogenic temperatures (Figure~\ref{fig1}b).
 From the resulting volume–temperature profiles, $T_g$, density, and thermal expansion coefficients are extracted.
 Across all polymers, the predicted quantities exhibit excellent agreement with experiment while reducing computational cost by roughly six orders of magnitude relative to a full AIMD treatment.

-More broadly, this work establishes a new paradigm for predictive physics-driven polymer modeling, with quantum-mechanical accuracy delivered at near-classical computational expense.
-By making high-fidelity, large-scale simulations of polymers tractable on modest computational resources, this approach unlocks unprecedented opportunities to interrogate complex polymer phenomena—from segmental dynamics and viscoelasticity to diffusion, aging, mechanical behavior, and chemically triggered transformations—at speeds and scales that were inconceivable only a few years ago.
+More broadly, this work establishes a new paradigm for physics-driven predictive polymer modeling, delivering near-quantum-mechanical accuracy at near-classical computational expense.
+By making high-fidelity, large-scale simulations of polymers tractable on modest computational resources, this approach unlocks unprecedented opportunities to interrogate complex polymer phenomena.